-The guidance gives accommodation providers an overview of the isolation requirements for international students travelling to Wales to attend university who have been in an amber list country in the previous 10 days and are not exempt from the required isolation period (see below).
+The guidance gives accommodation providers an overview of the isolation requirements for international students travelling to Wales to attend university who and are not exempt from the required isolation period (see below).

 The guidance is non-statutory guidance.
-It aims to give accommodation providers an overview of the relevant legal requirements of students from amber list countries to isolate when they arrive in Wales.
+It aims to give accommodation providers an overview of the relevant legal requirements of students who are legally required to self-isolate when they arrive in Wales.
 It should not be taken as a complete outline of the legal position.

 The principal legislation governing quarantine (referred to as “isolating”) for persons arriving in Wales is the Health Protection (Coronavirus, International Travel) (Wales) Regulations 2020.
 The legal requirements explained in this guidance stem from that legislation unless otherwise indicated.
 The Regulations are referred to in the guidance as “the International Travel Regulations”.

-Students who have been in an amber list country in the 10 days before arrival in Wales should isolate as a single person household.
-The only exception to this is if students are from the same household in their usual non-UK residence, for example couples, relatives etc. who have travelled together[footnote 1].
+Students who are legally required to self-isolate should do so as a single person household.
+The only exception to this is if students are from the same household in their usual non-UK residence, e.g. couples, relatives etc. who have travelled together[footnote 1].

 Exemption from isolation

-Exemption from the required isolation period on arrival from an amber list country only applies to individuals who meet the following criteria:
+Exemption from the required self-isolation period on arrival into the UK only applies to individuals who meet the following criteria:

 Fully vaccinated means that you have had your final dose of an approved vaccine at least 14 whole days before the date you arrive in Wales.
 The day you have your final dose of the vaccine does not count as one of the 14 days.